JakobSteinfeldt/MedicalHistoryPhenomeWide/README.md

 [comment]: <> (-->)

 </div>

+# MedicalHistoryPhenomeWide
+Here we present the downstream analysis for the paper "Medical history predicts phenome-wide disease onset".

 ## Description
 Here we present the downstream analysis for the paper "Medical history predicts phenome-wide disease onset".
 Detailed instructions on the data preprocessing, model training and inference can be found [here](https://github.com/nebw/medhist).